Motion for leave to bring in a Bill (Standing Order No. 23)

 Usually, when a service is not rendered, one may choose not to pay.
 That cannot happen here, because these contracts state that a charge will be placed against the property, so it cannot be sold without payment.
 Furthermore, homeowners cannot complain to anybody, because an unresponsive contractor is virtually unaccountable and has plenty of legal cover, while homeowners are usually bounced around from contractor to subcontractor to developer in a never-ending merry-go-round.

 Those two scenarios are real.
 The same thing has happened in Dudley and to other people from the Black Country whom I have met.
 People find themselves financially exposed.
 The system is being gamed by unscrupulous developers and contractors, because it is not transparent enough to shine a light on the potential risks to people when they are buying a property.
 People might feel that the very fact that a solicitor is handling the conveyance means that they are sufficiently protected.
 They employ a solicitor not just to carry out due diligence for them, but to highlight any potential downsides.
-That is not happening with enough robustness, and that is why I propose the Bill.
+That is not happening with enough robustness, and that is why I am presenting the Bill.

 Question put and agreed to.